truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 The **Topology** widget displays the newly added VDEVs.

 You cannot add more drives to an existing data VDEV but you can stripe a new VDEV of the same type to increase the overall pool size.
 To extend a pool, you must add a data VDEV of the same type as existing VDEVs.
-For example, create another mirror, then stipe the new mirror VDEV to the existing mirror VDEV.
+For example, create another mirror, then stripe the new mirror VDEV to the existing mirror VDEV.

 To make a hot spare for a VDEV, click **Add VDev** and select **Hot Spare**.
 Move the disk to use to the **Spare VDev** before you click **Add VDevs** to save the changes to the pool.